 About Windborne International

 Established in 1974, Windborne International has operated in over 20 countries within the triple fields of corporate internationalisation, property development and renewable energy.
-Windborne International forms part of the WING International Partnership.
+Windborne International forms, since 1998, part of The WING International Partnership.

 Development is by its very nature about the future and of the factors moulding the future, convergence will certainly be a major contributor.
 Here we are talking not just about the convergence of technologies and disciplines but convergence throughout the whole spectrum of society and human endeavour.